sopelj/hass-ember-mug-component/README.md

 This is not required, but if you don't, changing values such as the name, colour, temp, etc. via home assistant will not work.
 Once you set it up, then please forget the mug on your phone or at least disable Bluetooth, so they don't fight over the mug.

-1. Set up the mug in the Ember mobile app
+1. Set your device in the Ember mobile app
-2. Forget the mug from your Bluetooth Devices on your phone (or at least disable Bluetooth on it).
+2. Forget your device from your Bluetooth Devices on your phone (or at least disable Bluetooth on it).
-3. Home Assistant should auto-detect the mug and you should get a notification to set it up<br/>
+3. Home Assistant should auto-detect your device, and you should get a notification to set it up<br/>
    ![Auto discovery Notification](./examples/discovery_setup_1_notification.png)
    Choose "Check it out" or go to "Settings" -> "Devices"
 4. In your devices you should see an option for the mug<br/>